Causality theory of spacetimes with continuous Lorentzian metrics revisited

 \begin{prop} Let $(M,g)$ be a $\Cdiff^0$-spacetime.
 Then $(\ICpw,\krel)$ is a causal structure in the sense of Kronheimer and Penrose if and only if $(M,g)$ is weakly distinguishing. \end{prop}

 \begin{proof} Point (iii) is satisfied by the very definition of $\krel$.
-To see point (ii), recall that if $(M,g)$ is weakly distinguishing, then $(M,g)$ is chronological, meaning precisely that $\ICpw$ is irreflexive.
-That $\ICpw$ is contained in $\krel$ is clear because $\ICpw$, being transitive, must satisfy push-up with respect to itself (see property (b) right after Definition \ref{pushup}).
-Since $\krel$ is always transitive and reflexive by Lemma \ref{welldef}, it only remains to show that $\krel$ is antisymmetric.
+To see point (ii), recall that if $M$ is weakly distinguishing, then $M$ is chronological, i.e., it does not contain closed timelike curves (and hence $\ICpw$ is irreflexive).
+Indeed, suppose $\gamma : [a,b] \to M$ is a closed timelike curve.
+Then, by transitivity, $\ICpwpm(\gamma(t)) = \ICpwpm(\gamma(s))$ for all $s,t \in [a,b]$.
+On the other hand, $\gamma$ must be non-constant, in contradiction to weak distinction.
+That $\ICpw$ is contained in $\krel$ is clear because $\ICpw$, being transitive, must satisfy push-up with respect to itself .
+Regarding point (i), since $\krel$ is always transitive and reflexive by Lemma \ref{welldef}, it only remains to show that $\krel$ is antisymmetric.